Map of the Best Springs in Florida

 The clear waters show beautiful hues of blue.
-There are eelgrasses, turtles, mullet and even manatees.
+There are eelgrasses, turtles, mullets, and even manatees.

-The Santa Fe River is a 75-mile (121 km) river in northern Florida, and has several tributaries, among them, New River and Ichetucknee River.
+The Santa Fe River is a 75-mile (121 km) river in northern Florida.
+It has several tributaries, among them the New River and Ichetucknee River.

 Plant and animal fossil remnants are common along the Santa Fe River.

 The Santa Fe River has plenty of plants and animals to discover while paddling or hiking.
-Throughout your visit you may find Turtles, Otters, Deer, Snakes, Herons, Egrets, Limpkins, Owls, hardwood trees and shrubs.
+You may find turtles, otters, deer, snakes, herons, egrets, limpkins, owls, hardwood trees, and shrubs throughout your visit.

 About a dozen springs flow into the Santa Fe River.
-Some of the popular ones are Pow springs, Gilchrist Blue, Rum Island Spring, Devils Eye, and Ginnie Spring.
+Some popular ones are Pow springs, Gilchrist Blue, Rum Island Spring, Devils Eye, and Ginnie Springs.

-Silver Glen located in Silver Glen Springs Recreation Area.
-North of Orlando and East of Ocala.
+Silver Glen is located in Silver Glen Springs Recreation Area.
+North of Orlando and east of Ocala.

 It is not just a popular destination for outdoor activities.
 It is also an important archeological site.

-The pool is ideal for a swim, as it is shallow with bit of current.
+The pool is ideal for swimming, as it is shallow with a bit of current.
 Its waters are fed by many smaller springs.

-This 1st magnitude springs are North of Panama City and close to Vernon FL.
+These 1st magnitude springs are north of Panama City and close to Vernon, FL.

-Rock springs is in Rock Springs Run State Reserve, just North of Orlando.
+Rock springs are in Rock Springs Run State Reserve, just north of Orlando.

 Most of the reserve is for hiking and horseback riding.